jforget/raku-Hamilton2/doc/Hamilton.en.md

 other   platonic  solids.
 The  keys   of  tables   `Isometries`  and `Isom_paths` will have to be updated, because the dodecahedron will no longer be the only map with isometries.
 Easy to implement.

-8. Write a  programme which generates basic  graphs: _n_-point circle, _n_-spoke wheel,  _n_-ray star,  complete graph  with _n_  nodes (yet, this last case might be boring: diameter  1, radius 1, every node is a central node,  every node can  be the  starting point or  the stopping point of an Hamiltonian path).
-Easy to implement.

 License
 =======